isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

 Think of a sticky trap not as a magic bullet, but as an essential piece of surveillance and reconnaissance equipment.
 It's your "eyes on the ground, " confirming the enemy's presence, tracking their numbers, and helping you measure the success of your main attack.

-When you combine a sticky trap with the two things that *do* eradicate fleas—treating your pet and thoroughly cleaning your home—you create a comprehensive strategy that is guaranteed to succeed.
+When you combine a sticky trap with the two things that *do* eradicate fleasâ€”treating your pet and thoroughly cleaning your homeâ€”you create a comprehensive strategy that is guaranteed to succeed.